 A student can support you wherever you choose to birth.

-A short-term disability parking permit is available to pregnant staff from 30 weeks gestation onwards by visiting the Practice Nurse at Health and Counselling.
 If there is a problem prior to 30 weeks that necessitates a special parking permit, written evidence from a treating medical professional is required.
 These permits are only valid when displayed with an annual, semester or day permit.

 Sturt Rd, Bedford Park